False Nettle (Boehmeria cylindrica) for Butterflies

 False nettle is very easy to propagate from cuttings.
 It will readily root in water or soil.
 When I put cuttings in water for the caterpillars they always grow roots while the caterpillars are eating.

 From seed: start indoors 6-8 weeks before last frost.
-Barely cover the seed (about 1/8 inch) with soil.
-Keep the seeds and the seedlings very moist.
-The plants are very tiny upon emerging so you may want to use a mist bottle or bottom watering (or both) to keep from damaging them.
+Surface sow False Nettle seeds and keep the seeds and the seedlings very moist.
+The plants are very tiny upon emerging so you may want to use a mist bottle to keep from damaging them.
 A plastic top would help keep in the moisture.
 Growth is slow until they reach about 1-2 inches at which time they will take off.
 When planting outdoors, space the plants about 2 feet apart.

 NOTE: seed should be stored dry in the refrigerator until you are ready to plant – this aids germination.
 Our seeds for sale are kept in cold storage.